 Taxes and other items not properly included among program revenues are reported instead as general revenues.
+The school does not have any tax abatements as such no GASB No. 77 disclosure is necessary.

 Those revenues susceptible to accrual are property taxes, state shared taxes, investment income and charges for services.
 In accordance with GASB Statement No. 65, estimated property, and other taxes that are not available are called unavailable revenue and shown as a deferred inflow of resources.
 All other revenues are recognized when they are received and are not susceptible to accrual, because they are usually not measurable until payment is actually received.
 Expenditures are recorded as liabilities when they are incurred.